 Confident Coachable kids is what strive to create.
 If a player is constantly mucking around and being disruptive, they will sit out until they calm down.
 If the child continues to be an issue, then a word with the parents is next and if it yet again continues then unfortunately the child will be removed from the program with the money NOT refunded.

 Bullying of any kind is strictly banned and is down to the perception of the person receiving it or the coach.
 We appreciate that kids like to make jokes and have fun.
-But fun at the expense of someone else is not acceptable and we have removed kids from the academy for this.
+But fun at the expense of someone else is not acceptable and we have removed kids from the Development Program for this.
 We do believe in giving second chances but if a child’s behaviour is bad enough or a consistent problem, they will be removed with the money paid NOT refunded.